maxal-studio/flutter-plugin-camera360/README.md

 import 'package:camera_360/camera_360.dart';
 import 'package:image_picker/image_picker.dart';
 Camera360(
-  // Preparing panorama text
+  // Text shown while panorama image is being prepared
   userLoadingText: "Preparing panorama...",
+  // Text shown on while taking the first image
   userHelperText: "Point the camera at the dot",
+  // Text shown when user should tilt the device to the left
+  userHelperTiltLeftText: "Tilt left",
+  // Text shown when user should tilt the device to the right
+  userHelperTiltRightText: "Tilt Right",
   // Suggested key for iPhone >= 11 is 2 to select the wide-angle camera
-  // On android devices 0 is suggested as at the moment Camera switching is not possible on android
+  // On android devices 0 is suggested as at the moment Camera switchingis not possible on android
   userSelectedCameraKey: 2,
   // Camera selector Visibilitiy
   cameraSelectorShow: true,